Dashbloxx/Psychix/docs/INTRODUCTION.md

 If you want to contribute to the project, simply read [this page](CONTRIBUTING.md)

 If you want to learn how the operating system works, read [this page](DOCUMENTATION.md)

+If you want a quick guide for building yourself a cross toolchain for being able to build Psychix, then read [this](CROSSTOOLCHAIN.md)